 - manufacturing systems engineering

-To help you to achieve the status of chartered engineer at a later date it is useful if your degree or Masters is accredited by the Institution of Mechanical Engineers (IMechE).
+To help you to achieve the status of chartered engineer at a later date, it's useful if your degree or Masters is accredited by the Institution of Mechanical Engineers (IMechE).
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 - technical ability, including strong science, maths and IT skills